 Example 1

 There are two investors linked to an investment account for Fred and Mary Williams.
 They are the only investors receiving income from this account.
-In this case, the Number of investors field = 02 and Number of investor records provided field = 02.
+In this case, the Number of investors in the account field = 02 and Number of investor records provided field = 02.

 Example 2